rust-lang/rustc-dev-guide/src/part-5-intro.md

    collecting all the concrete types is called _monomorphization collection_.
 1. Next, we need to actually lower the MIR to a codegen IR (usually LLVM IR) for each concrete type we collected.
-2. Finally, we need to invoke LLVM or Cranelift, which runs a bunch of optimization passes, generates executable code, and links together an executable binary.
+2. Finally, we need to invoke the codegen backend, which runs a bunch of optimization passes, generates executable code, and links together an executable binary.